RedHat-UX/red-hat-design-system/docs/theming/developers.md

 The context protocol is enabled by two [reactive controllers][controllers]: the [provider controller][providersrc], and the [consumer controller][consumersrc].
-These controllers work together to provide the context data, or consume it as a child element.
+The provider and consumer controllers work together.
+The provider supplies the context data, while the consumer receives and uses it within child elements.
 Custom elements can implement the consumer, the provider, or both, depending on the needs of that particular element.

 #### Providers